ekragan/LendingClubCaseStudy/README.md

 - The project is based on a Finance company that lends loans to its urban customers.
 As a business, the company's biggest challenge lies in weighing the risks while achieving growth.
 How to figure out if the borrower is creditworthy and approve the loan and how to pick out risky borrowers from the huge number of loan applicants.
 Hence the data-driven approach is best to solve this.

-- Business Problem
+- Business Problem.
 The company wants to identify risky applicants and understand the factors that drive loan defaults.

     1. Seperating high-risk applicants from reliable borrowers and avoid lending them the loan
     2. Optimize interest rates and loan terms based on applicants risk profile.
     3. Understand the reasons for loan default and then filter the customer pool accordingly.

-- Dataset Information
+- Dataset Information.
 The loan.csv has the information on past applicants.
 To name the important variables used in the analysis
     1. Loan factors - Loan amounts, loan status, grade,
     2. Consumer details - Grade, Debt-to-income ration, annual income